austinyu2007/4-bit-cpu-system-verilog/README.md

 A personal project.

 4-bit CPU with ALU, outside RAM, testbench, and custom ISA.
 CPU uses Fetch-Decode-Execute cycle.
-This project has hardcoded memory into the CPU and programmed the instructions to iterate through the Fibonacci sequence three times.
+This project has preset memory into the CPU and programmed the instructions to iterate through the Fibonacci sequence three times, but the instructions and memory can be fully altered.

+All code is in the src folder, and the testbench output for my example Fibonacci sequece program is given in result.txt
 ## Features

 - 4 bit custom ISA